labyrinthinesecurity/magma/README.md

 cache:init imports your NSGs from a local file (managed by magma) rather than directly from Azure: this is faster.
 You may use force:init if you prefer

-force:redo restores all allow axioms from recording/ALLOWED.txt without re-proving them, so it is very fast.
+force:redo restores the golden source without re-proving each individual axiom, so it is very fast.
 In production, ALWAYS use prove:redo.
-It reads all allow axioms from recording/ALLOWED.txt by proving them first, but it is slighlty slower.
+It restores axioms, proving them first.

 If prove:redo cannot prove an axiom, it will explain why by printing all the counter examples which cannot be satisfied:
 ```